Overview of the 2020/2021 Premier League sponsors

 Who wears what in the English Premier League?
 Which apparel brands are dominating on the Premier League pitches?
 Are most shirt and sleeve sponsors gambling companies?

-Below we answer those questions and more by giving you an overview of the sponsors – kit, shirt and sleeve sponsors – of the 2018/2019 Premier League clubs.
+Below we answer those questions and more by giving you an overview of the sponsors – kit, shirt and sleeve sponsors – of the 2020/2021 Premier League clubs.
+We also take a look at the league’s official partners.

-The 20 Premier League teams are sponsored by six different clothing brands.
-We will see Adidas, Puma, New Balance, Nike, Umbro and Under Armour on the Premier League pitches this year.
-In 2017/2018 there were eight different brands sponsoring Premier League kits, while there were 10 in 2016/2017.
+The 20 Premier League teams are sponsored by seven different clothing brands.
+We will see Adidas, Nike, Puma, Umbro, Hummel, Kappa and Under Armour on the Premier League pitches this season.
+In 2019/2020 there were eight different brands sponsoring Premier League kits, while there were six in 2018/2019, eight in 2017/2018 and ten in 2016/2017.

-Four teams have switched brands for the upcoming season, including Crystal Palace from Macron to Puma, Wolverhampton Wanderers from Puma to Adidas and Huddersfield and Leicester from Puma to Umbro and Adidas respectively.
+Three teams have switched brands for the upcoming season, including Liverpool from New Balance to Nike, Everton from Umbro to Hummel and promoted side Leeds United from Kappa to Adidas.

 |Brighton & Hove Albion||Nike|